-SUMMARY: In a vulnerable and nuanced discussion about race, critical race theory, politics, the church, and culture, host Preston Sprinkle and Dr. Ed Uszynski discuss finding the “transcendent middle” while identifying how some Christians approach CRT with a lack of empathy and theological understanding of justice.
+SUMMARY: In a vulnerable and nuanced discussion about CRT, politics, and the church, host Preston Sprinkle and Dr. Ed Uszynski discuss finding the “transcendent middle.”
+They also identify that the Christian approach to critical race theory (CRT) is often met with a lack of empathy and theological understanding of justice .
 Skip to the nine-minute mark to get to the meat of the interview.

 This podcast pairs nicely with Lamont English‘s article Critical Race Theory is the New Boogeyman for the White Evangelical Reformed Church.